jneyareddy/MSc-Thesis-Data/README.md

 **Significance**

-These resources provide a foundation for future experimental and bioinformatics research aimed at leveraging the biotechnological applications of non-Saccharomyces yeasts and microalgal species.
+These resources provide a foundation for future experimental and bioinformatics research aimed at leveraging the biotechnological applications of non-_Saccharomyces_ yeasts and microalgal species.